Enabling the right to decent housing

 The AML is also responsible for surveying the municipalities about pending situations regarding application processes or financed operations that should be clarified with the IHRU.

-Cooperation protocol with the Faculty of Architecture (University of Lisbon)
+Memorandum of Understanding with the Faculty of Architecture (University of Lisbon)

 An addendum was also signed that will allow the Research Center of the Faculty of Architecture of the University of Lisbon to support its municipalities in drawing up their Municipal Housing Charters, promoting access for all to tools, knowledge and training that will enable them to carry them out properly and on time, through two separate but interconnected initiatives: the design of a "Guide to Drawing Up Municipal Housing Charters" and the promotion of a "Postgraduate Course on Municipal Housing Charters", in conjunction with the study to be developed as part of the guide, with a view to building the skills of the AML technical staff and its constituent municipalities.